official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 107. Mr Hoon added that “one of the great successes” of the MOD was the extent to which it was “genuinely joined up” and the “real integration between the civil servants

-[^67] Public hearing, 3 December 2009, page 76.
+[^67]: Public hearing, 3 December 2009, page 76.
-[^68] Ministry of Defence, How Defence Works – Defence Framework, December 2010, page 14.
+[^68]: Ministry of Defence, How Defence Works – Defence Framework, December 2010, page 14.
-[^69] Ministry of Defence, The New Operating Model: How Defence Works, April 2013, page 24.
+[^69]: Ministry of Defence, The New Operating Model: How Defence Works, April 2013, page 24.
-[^70] Ministry of Defence, How Defence Works – Defence Framework, December 2010, page 29.
+[^70]: Ministry of Defence, How Defence Works – Defence Framework, December 2010, page 29.
-[^71] Public hearing, 19 January 2010, page 2.
+[^71]: Public hearing, 19 January 2010, page 2.

 284

-The Report of the Iraq Inquiry2  |  Decision-making within government

 and the military”.
 He had “excellent relationship[s]” with each of the Chiefs of Defence Staff with whom he worked, and “very regular … informal and formal meetings”.
 In